-In this unit, students will explore a range of drawing skills and processes and experiment with design techniques.
+In this unit, students will explore environmental design, including a range of design media, methods, and materials.

-Students build skills in two and three dimensional drawing, incorporating the use of ICT, to produce and analyse final design outcomes.
-They follow the design process, explore concepts, develop ideas and reflect upon their design decisions.
+Students build skills in two and three-dimensional drawing, incorporating the use of ICT, to produce and analyse final design outcomes.
+They follow the design process, explore concepts, develop ideas, and reflect upon their design decisions.
 Students develop their own design briefs and create designs through individual projects.

-They record their process in a visual diary to produce final outcomes such as posters, illustrations and packaging.
-They continue to explore the language of visual literacy through the use of the design elements and principles.
+They record their process in a visual diary to produce final outcomes such as a floor plan and perspective drawings.
+They continue to explore the language of visual literacy using the design elements and principles.